joeykokbin/data_science_helper/README.md

 # data_science_helper
-A full library of notebooks to get beginner users started on Python and data science, with a focus on data processing.

-Having learnt Python via Harvard's CS50x, I wanted to help new users bridge the gap between data science resources provided by local CSC courses and the fundamentals of Python, especially regarding the specifics of handling data.
-This is written based on my own Python version, which has not been updated since 2018 (due to work constraints).
-Users can run this with base Python without installing boutique Python packages.

-The volume of Notebooks will provide detailed codes and walkthroughs from a practical point of view (where codes can break and debugging is needed).
-More emphasis is given to intricacies and things not really taught by course lecturers (or taught at a superficial level), and things I find important (particularly to colleagues in my own work organisation).

-Hope this notebook helps you along your Python data science journey!
+This project contains multiple Jupyter Notebooks aimed to provide a comprehensive guide for an end-to-end data science project, with a focus on the less glamorous parts (i.e. data processing, exploratory data analysis).
+Most if not all codes within this project are written using base python, which requires no installation of new packages.

+Having the privilege of attending multiple courses in computer science, Python, and data science, I find myself in a great position to write up a guide to highlight key things to note when writing in Python, especially when dealing with errors and troubleshooting.
+Emphasis is given to intricacies and areas not really taught by courses (or skimmed through at superficial level), as well as based on relevancy to my work.

+Nevertheless, this framework will be useful to gain a working knowledge in data science, which will be essential in insights generation and data-backed decision making.

 Joey Koh